sudhaverma/Security-Vulnerabilities/DifferentVulnerabilities.md

 </session-config>
 ```

-* Some web application servers( i,e Tomcat), that implements JEE 5, and servlet container that implements Java Servlet 2.5 (part of the JEE 5), also allow creating HttpOnly session cookies .Below "useHttpOnly" attribute needs to be added in Context tag of context.xml file of Tomcat web server.
+* Some web application servers (i.e Tomcat), that implements JEE 5, and servlet container that implements Java Servlet 2.5 (part of the JEE 5), also allow creating HttpOnly session cookies .Below "useHttpOnly" attribute needs to be added in Context tag of context.xml file of Tomcat web server.
 ```

 <?xml version="1.0" encoding="UTF-8"?>